-- (5) There is no overall score nor presentation grade as this is not a sequence nor is a marked zone required; however, contest practice days are appropriate occasions to earn SMOOTH Awards. - (6) Breaking minimum altitude limits for any part of a figure will result in a zero (0) grade for that figure.
+- (a) Each figure in the Category Figure Lists, Section 7 (Power) or Section 8 (Glider), must be entered on a single application form clearly marked for that category and award. - (b) These figures can be completed in either one flight or on multiple flights on different days, in different aircraft. - (c) One Judge or Chief Judge from the current "IAC Approved Judges List" must observe from the ground and grade EACH figure with date performed, legible signature, and Judge's IAC number. - (d) Each figure must earn a grade of five (5.0) or higher using Chapter 8 criteria. - (e) There is no overall score or presentation grade as this is not a sequence, nor is a marked zone required.
+Contest practice days are appropriate occasions to earn SMOOTH awards. - (f) Breaking minimum altitude limits for any part of a figure will result in a zero (0) grade for that figure.
 The minimum limits for power are: Primary and Sportsman = 1500' AGL; Intermediate = 1200' AGL; Advanced = 800' AGL; and Unlimited = 328' AGL.
-The minimum altitude limits for glider are: Basic and Sportsman = 1500' AGL; Intermediate = 1200' AGL and Unlimited = 600' AGL. - (7) In case the applicant is flying for awards in more than one category, each duplicate figure must be reflown and graded for each separate application. - (8) Aerobatic maneuvers may only be performed in compliance with FAA regulations.
-Waivered airspace may be required. - (9) Applicant must be the sole occupant of the aircraft during SMOOTH Award flights except that a "safety pilot" for insurance purposes may be carried during Primary and Sportsman flights.
-The applicant must be sole operator of the controls during aerobatic figures.
+The minimum altitude limits for glider are: Basic and Sportsman = 1500' AGL; Intermediate = 1200' AGL; and Unlimited = 600' AGL. - (g) In case the applicant is flying for awards in more than one category, each duplicate figure must be reflown and graded for each separate application. - (h) Aerobatic maneuvers may only be performed in compliance with FAA regulations.
+Waivered airspace may be required. - (i) Applicant must be the sole occupant of the aircraft during SMOOTH award flights, except that a "safety pilot" for insurance purposes may be carried during Primary and Sportsman flights.
+The applicant must be the sole operator of the controls during aerobatic figures.